Customer-held evidence. Local verification. Clear trust boundaries.

 | Operational evidence was issued by GeoClear at the timestamp inside it. | That the upstream data is correct. |

-| The signed evidence packet has not been mutated since issuance. | That the real-world fact described by the evidence is true. |
+| The evidence packet has not been mutated since issuance. | That the real-world fact described by the evidence is true. |

-| The verification material traces to a stable, customer-verifiable trust anchor. | That a regulator, court, or third party will accept the evidence as legal proof. |
+| The verification material traces to a stable, customer-verifiable trust anchor. | That a regulator, court, or third party will accept the evidence as legally definitive. |

 | The customer can re-verify the evidence later without contacting GeoClear servers. | Legal certification, notarization in the legal sense, or affidavit-grade testimony. |